EastEnders episodes in Ireland: Maggie Flaherty

 Margaret "Maggie" Flaherty is the illegitimate child of Lou (Anna Wing) and Albert Beale (Gary Olsen), before they married.
 She was given up for adoption, as she was born out of wedlock, and was sent to live with a family in Ireland.
-She was adopted by the Medeemey family.
+She was adopted by the O'Carroll family.

 In 1996, eight years after Lou's death in 1988, her youngest daughter Pauline (Wendy Richard) finds a letter from Lou to her best friend Ethel (Gretchen Franklin), revealing that she had a secret daughter.
 Pauline and her family try to find Maggie, and when they do, they visit her in Kilmoneen, Ireland.

 Whilst in Ireland, Maggie's lecherous husband Sean (Pat Laffin) flirts with Pauline, and is abusive to his granddaughter, Mary (Melanie Clark Pullen).
 When Pauline and her family leave, taking Mary with them, she begs Maggie to leave Sean and return to Walford with her, but Maggie decides to stay and look after her vast family.
 This is the last time she is seen.

 Her grown up family send a wreath to Pauline's funeral in 2006 and Maggie herself sends flowers and a condolence message to her nephew Ian Beale (Adam Woodyatt), when his daughter Lucy (Hetti Bywater) dies in 2014.

 In April 2019, Martin Fowler (James Bye) goes to Ireland to attend her funeral.